Skip to main content

 When will these requirements be implemented?

-Google has indicated that enforcement will be gradual, with requirements more strictly enforced by April 2024.
-You can read Google’s timeline here.
-We recommend taking action by February to prevent any disruptions to your email marketing.
+Google has indicated that enforcement will be gradual, with requirements more strictly enforced by April 2024 and June 2024 respectively.

 If I’m a Flodesk member, do I need to get a custom domain?